espressif/esp-hosted/README.md

 Please reboot Raspberry-Pi after changing this file.

 ## ESP32 Setup
-On ESP32 either use pre-provided hosted mode firmware binary or if you have source, compile the app against ESP-IDF 3.3 release by running command as `make SILENCE=0 ESP_AT_PROJECT_PLATFORM=esp32_at_core`.
+On ESP32 either use pre-provided hosted mode firmware binary or if you have source, compile the app against ESP-IDF 3.3 release by running command as `make SILENCE=0 ESP_AT_PROJECT_PLATFORM=esp32_at_core` in `slave_driver/sdio_slave_test` directory.
 Program the WROVER-KIT using standard flash programming procedure with
 ```sh
 $ make flash
 ```